Login to myESAIC Membership

 The objectives of ESAIC Euro-Periscope RG are:

-1. To advocate that perioperative care of cancer patients is becoming increasingly common and specialised, meriting specific fellowship training and status as a recognised sub-specialty within anaesthesiology;
+1. To advocate for perioperative care of cancer patients, because complex cancer surgery for increasingly frail patients requires increasingly specialised care, meriting specific fellowship training and status as a recognised sub-specialty within anaesthesiology

-2. To promote and lead research and quality improvement initiatives in perioperative management of cancer patients, focused not only on improving long term oncologic outcomes, but also on short term outcomes (e.g. QoR-15 scores, Days at Home at 30 days, reduced 30-day complications) that may also enhance longer term overall outcomes.
+2. To promote research and quality improvement initiatives in perioperative management of cancer patients, focused not only on improving long term oncologic outcomes, but also on short term outcomes (e.g. QoR-15, Days at Home at 30 days, reduced 30-day complications) that may also enhance longer term overall outcomes

 VAPOR- C Study design

-VAPOR-C is an international multi-center, prospective randomized 2×2 factorial design trial with the aim to include almost 5,900 patients in total testing two hypotheses among patients undergoing surgery of curative intent with colorectal or non small cell lung tumours.
+VAPOR-C is an international multi-centre, prospective randomized 2×2 factorial design trial with the aim of including almost 5,900 patients in total and testing two hypotheses among patients undergoing surgery of curative intent with colorectal or non-small cell lung tumours.

 Primary Objectives